Sibling Rivalry > About the Author

 as an accomplished experimental and bibliographic researcher, and is at present an Adjunct Professor at Prince George's Community College in Maryland, USA.

-The author is currently (March 2009) looking for a full-time academic position, or for consulting or freelance opportunities as a science writer/editor or as a science, bibliographic or web researcher.
+The author is currently (December of 2013) looking for a full-time academic position, or for consulting or freelance opportunities as a science writer/editor or as a science, bibliographic or web researcher.

 William A. Boyle, Ph.D., educator, researcher and science writer.